 Edith Eleanor Pyne married 35 year old Arthur Henry Pennett, a theatrical property master on 3 November 1905 at West Ham Registry Office.
 Both were resident at 112 Monega Road, Forest Gate at the time of their marriage.
 Arthur was described as the son of Alfred James Pennett, deceased, a former bookbinder.
 Edith Eleanor Pyne is described as a 26 year old spinster, the daughter of George Thomas Pyne deceased, a former vocalist.
 The witnesses were Samuel Pennett and Ada Fraser, Edith's sister.

-In 1911 39 year old Arthur Pennett, a property master (stage hand) and 31 year old Edith Pennett, actress, were boarding at 25 Oozells Street North, Birmingham, with George and Jane Partridge, brass workers and their children.
+In 1911, 39 year old Arthur Pennett, a property master (stage hand) and 31 year old Edith Pennett, actress, were boarding at 25 Oozells Street North, Birmingham, with George and Jane Partridge, brass workers and their children.
 Also boarding with them was 50 year old Verona Fuller, actress and 19 year old William Finch, dresser.
-It is not clear what had happened to Edith's daughter Winifred Elsie Constance who would have been 14 years old.
-To date I can find no trace of her in the 1911 census.
+It is not clear where her daughter Winifred Elsie Constable was at the time.

 Edith Eleanor Pennett died in 1926 aged 45 (Reg Gen June Qtr 1926 Paddington 1a 95).

 In 1939 Arthur H Pennett, a theatrical probe and master was living at Carlyle Road, East Ham.
 Also at the same address was Marie Strathmore, a theatrical wardrobe mistress.
 Arthur Henry Pennett died in 1943 (Reg Gen March 1943 Hammersmith 1a 268)